Barron Miles: Coaching career

 Miles began his coaching career as a defensive backs coach for the Senior Varsity Lord Tweedsmuir Panthers during the 2009 season.
 After serving as an assistant defensive coach and defensive backs coach in the CFL for four teams over 11 years, Miles was named the defensive coordinator for the Montreal Alouettes in 2021.
 He continued in that role to begin the 2022 season, but was fired after four games on July 6, 2022.

 Miles was hired as the defensive coordinator for the Bishop's Gaiters in August 2022.

 On December 5, 2022, it was announced that Miles had been hired by the Ottawa Redblacks to become their defensive coordinator.
+He served in that role for two seasons before mutually parting ways with the organization following the 2024 season on November 8, 2024.

+Miles was named the defensive backs coach for the Calgary Stampeders on December 16, 2024.

 Personal life

 Miles and his wife Jennifer have three children: Raven, Barron Jr. and Ava.